0xLeo/data-structs/README.md

 `git clone https://github.com/0xLeo/data-structs.git`
 Head in the linked list directory:
 `cd ./data-structs/doubly-linked`
  Three tests have been configured.
 (1) visually explains the list operations on a small number of nodes.
 (2) is used in conjunction with (3) and it creates a large (millions of nodes) list.
 (3) creates a list of the same size and traverses it.
-For example to run `test1` (ignore the warnings when `./test2` and `./test3` do not have targets):
+For example to run `test1`:
  ```
  make test1
- make run
+./test1
  ```
  You can build alI executables and run them by:
  ```